All Products

 image

-Starting from version 117, the image icon in the Chrome address bar has been replaced with a new image icon.
-Click this icon to view the lock information.
+Starting with Chrome 117, the image icon in the address bar has been replaced by a new image icon.
+Click this icon to view the security lock information.

-• Web server: Supports only web servers, such as Nginx and Apache, that directly reference certificate files in PEM or CRT format.
+• Web server: Supports web servers, such as Nginx and Apache, that directly use PEM or CRT certificate files.
 IIS is not supported.

-• Server permissions: You need a root account or an account with sudo privileges.
+• Server Permissions: Use the root account or an account with sudo permissions.

 Step 1: Deploy the SSL certificate

-2. In the navigation pane on the left, choose Deployment and Resource Management > Deployment to Cloud Servers.
+2. In the left-side navigation pane, choose Deployment and Resource Management > Deployment to Cloud Servers.

 3. On the Deployment to Cloud Servers page, click Create Task.